Terradue/jclouds4One/README.md

 * Ninefold
 * OpenStack

-The Apache Jclouds¨ API open source library is to date providing support for 30 cloud providers & cloud software stacks.
+The Apache Jclouds API open source library is to date providing support for 30 cloud providers & cloud software stacks.
-The jclouds4one development is porting the Apache Jclouds¨ API as a driver for OpenNebula.
+The jclouds4one development is porting the Apache Jclouds API as a driver for OpenNebula.
 The updated and complete list can be found here: http://jclouds.incubator.apache.org/documentation/userguide/

 ## Limitations